omaricraz/test2/README.md

-Hello and Welcome to my simple git repository
+Hello and Welcome to my simple git repository.
 I hope this message reaches Warsame